-I keep paying attention to the causes and effects of my actions, and act accordingly.
+I keep paying attention to the causes and effects of my actions.
+I act accordingly.

-After going through steps Four through Nine, you could legitimately feel that you have turned a page.
-You could think that all that’s left now is to live happily ever after.
+After going through steps 4 through 9, you could legitimately feel that you have turned a page.
 Indeed, you are much more aware of what it is that makes you do what you do.
-You have identified patterns, you have understood what is behind them, and you have deeply understood how to change these patterns and applied these changes in real life.
-It is possible that, when you hear about Step Ten and about continuing to pay attention to the causes and effects of your actions, you feel that it’s a bit restrictive.
-But the idea here is not that you are naturally evil, and if you stop paying attention, you will misbehave.
+You have identified patterns.
+You have understood what is behind them.
+You have deeply understood how to change these patterns and apply these changes in real life.

 Living in fear of yourself

-If you feel that way about yourself, chances are you live in fear of your nature.
-You feel cramped because, at any time, you might do something terrible, hurtful to other people, unless you are always vigilant.
 Not only is it unpleasant to live with that sense of having to be constantly vigilant, but it’s also counterproductive.
 It adds to the pressure you are already feeling.
 You probably don’t need more of it in your life.
-Adding pressure keeps you into a hopeless loop, a vicious cycle: You keep pushing, pushing, pushing to improve, to be the best that you can be.
-As you keep pushing, you are cracking under too much pressure.
+Adding pressure keeps you in a hopeless loop, a vicious cycle: You keep pushing, pushing, pushing to improve, to be the best that you can be.
+As a result of pushing so hard, you are cracking under too much pressure.
 This cycle feeds itself.

 What we are talking about in the Proactive 12 Steps is something very different.
 Instead of fostering a sense of distrust in your abilities, you acknowledge your accomplishments and build on them.
 You see how going through steps 4 through 9 has been helping you understand yourself more.
-You see that this has been helping adapt what you’re doing to be the kind of person you want to be.
+You see that this has been helping you more of the person you want to be.

 Mindfulness as liberation